-John Bowlby’s theory of infant-caregiver attachment is built on the idea that human evolution has shaped a number of basic instinctive behaviors, including crying and smiling in infants, as well as soothing, playing, and protective behaviors in parents.
+John Bowlby’s theory of infant-caregiver attachment is built on the idea that human evolution has shaped a number of basic instinctive behaviours, including crying and smiling in infants, as well as soothing, playing, and protective behaviours in parents.
 The attachment mechanisms that Bowlby described are not limited to parent-child relationships (they surely include our family pets), but may also extend seamlessly to robots in our environment, like the Roomba that vacuums our floors.
 (Given what we know about Mori’s “Uncanny Valley,” it is probably noteworthy that these human-machine attachments do not depend on the robot having a human-like appearance.)

 We also have a “theory of mind”

 The concept of theory of mind means we understand that other people have their own internal thoughts, feelings, and mental experiences.
 It would be silly to attribute internal experience to a machine, and yet we happily attribute intentionality and tell stories about the goals of 2D shapes that move on a screen.
 Like becoming attached, perhaps the tendency to anthropomorphize anything that moves around with apparent purpose is in our blood too (think: R2-D2 and BB-8).

 And we love our digital assistants